 PostgreSQL relies heavily on the operating system for its caching (double buffering).
 As a result, allocating more than 40% of RAM to shared_buffers is unlikely to perform better than a smaller value.

 For RDS DB instances, the default value of the DB parameter group is set to 25% of total memory.
-But for Aurora DB instances, the default value of the DB parameter group is set to 75% of total memory.
+But for Aurora DB instances, the default value of the DB parameter group is set between 50% and 75%, depending on the instance class.
 This is because Aurora PostgreSQL eliminates double buffering and doesn't utilize file system cache.
 As a result, Aurora PostgreSQL can increase shared_buffers to improve performance.
 It's a best practice to use the default value of 75% for the shared_buffers DB parameter when using Aurora PostgreSQL.
 A smaller value can degrade performance by reducing the available memory to the data pages while also increasing I/O on the Aurora storage subsystem.
 For more information, see Amazon Aurora PostgreSQL Reference.

 Note: You might need to reduce the value of the shared_buffers parameter for some workloads.
 For example, you might need to reduce the value if your workload accepts a large number of connections that is higher than the default value, or if you frequently use larger work_mem, maintenance_work_mem, and so on.
 However, a smaller value for shared_buffers means that the cache hit ratio is also lower.
 As a result, you might see an increase in access latency for database pages because of frequent storage access.